 Resolution & Frame Rate

 As discussed previously, we require videos to be filmed at between 1080p25 and 1080p50.
 This means a resolution of 1920 pixels wide x 1080 pixels high at 25 or 50 frames per second.
 A frame rate of 50 frames per second will allow you to capture the speed of your routine at high quality and without any blurring when there’s fast movement (like during tumble passes or baskets!).

 If you notice a flicker in the lighting at your facility, try changing the frame rate until this disappears or is minimal.

 In ProMovie on an iPhone, you can change the resolution, frame rate and quality (in Mbps) by pressing the square resolution button under the settings cog on the left hand side of the screen.
-Set the Resolution at 1080p, the Frame Rate at 50 and the quality at High (Standard is also acceptable if your phone doesn’t have much available space).
+Set the Resolution at 1080p, the Frame Rate at 25 or 50 and the quality at High (Standard is also acceptable if your phone doesn’t have much available space).